Makes 10 tarts.

 - Difficulty: Intermediate

-Dark chocolate and salted caramel are a match made in heaven.
-Instead of the classic chocolate ganache, I opted for a dark chocolate sour cream ganache topping to counterbalance the sweetness of gooey caramel filling.
+Dark chocolate and salted caramel are a perfect match.
+Instead of the traditional chocolate ganache, I used a dark chocolate sour cream ganache to balance out the sweetness of the gooey caramel filling.
 You can make one large tart instead of ten small tarts.

 For the Crust.